cruno91/bb-cli/README.md

 ## Description

-This is a specialized command line tool to interact with the Bitbucket API with a focus on scaffolding repositories and projects.
+This is an example of a specialized command line tool to interact with the Bitbucket API with a focus on scaffolding repositories and projects.

 ## Usage